Photograph by Chris Saunders

 Why do ordinary moments and subject matter

-the working class and youth culture fascinate you?
+like the working class and youth culture fascinate you?

 A young Ray Charles was once told not to impersonate Nat King Cole but to sing and play in his own style.
 Hearing this was an epiphany to me and the very next day I began creating works about my life and the things I know, and I never looked back.